J. Marvin Herndon's Nuclear Georeactor

 Beginning in 1969, astronomers discovered that three of the giant planets, Jupiter, Saturn, and Neptune, each radiate about twice as much energy as they receive from the Sun.
 Those planets each contain a powerful energy source which was inexplicable until J. Marvin Herndon, pictured at left, demonstrated in 1992 the feasibility of natural, nuclear fission reactors as the energy source for those planets [1].
 Herndon initially considered thermal neutron reactors moderated by hydrogen, but soon realized that without hydrogen, the reactors would function quite well as fast neutron breeder reactors.

-Aware that the uranium resides almost exclusively in the alloy portion of the Abee enstatite chondrite, the part corresponding to the Earth's core, in 1993 Herndon published a scientific article, entitled "Feasibility of a nuclear fission reactor at the center of the Earth as the energy source for the geomagnetic field" in the Journal of Geomagnetism and Geoelectricity [2].
+Aware that the uranium resides almost exclusively in the alloy portion of the Abee enstatite chondrite, the part corresponding to the Earth's core, in 1993 Herndon published a scientific article, entitled "Feasibility of a nuclear fission reactor at the center of the Earth as the energy source for the geomagnetic field" in the Japanese Journal of Geomagnetism and Geoelectricity [2].
 He followed that a year later with an article in the Proceedings of the Royal Society of London [3].
 Both articles, like his 1996 article in the Proceedings of the National Academy of Sciences USA [4] were based upon calculations Herndon made using Fermi's nuclear reactor theory.
 These began a series of step-by-step developments which have carried forward to the present [5-11] and have resulted in a fundamentally new understanding of georeactor structure, georeactor dynamics and georeactor generation of Earth's magnetic field.

 For more than thirty years, scientists and engineers at Oak Ridge National Laboratory have worked to develop, improve, and validate software for numerically simulating the operation of different types of nuclear reactors.
 Minor modifications were made to the software allowing numerical simulation of Earth's georeactor, which J. M. Herndon published with D. F. Hollenbach in 2001 in the Proceedings of the National Academy of Sciences USA [6].